How To Conduct a Gap Analysis in Project Management

 Yet, this stage is essential at both project and company level.
 This essential practice enables us to measure the differences between plan and reality, and make any necessary corrections.

-In this article, we'll be focusing on gap analysis in project management, although we'll sometimes take a more global view.
-Our aim is to give you all the keys you need to improve your project preparation, so that you can anticipate, react and optimize your processes.
+In this article, we will mainly deal with gap analysis in project management, although we will sometimes cover a more global point of view.
+Our goal is to give you all the keys to improve the preparation of your projects, in order to anticipate, react and optimize your processes.

 Gap analysis: definition

-Gap analysis involves comparing the current state with what was planned.
+Variance analysis consists of comparing the current state with what had been planned.

-While this article focuses primarily on gap analysis in the context of a project, it is really about managing a company as a whole.
+While this article focuses mainly on gap analysis in the context of a project, it is actually about the management of a company as a whole.

 Indeed, variance analysis is one of the main steps in management control.
 It is essential for accurate project monitoring, to identify problems and areas for improvement.

-The 4 main types of deviation in project management
+The 4 main types of gaps in project management

-We will focus on the 4 main types of deviation in project management:
+We will focus on the 4 main types of variances in project management:

 Budget variances

-Also known as cost variances, these are the difference between actual expenditure and the initially defined budget.
+Also known as cost variances, this is the difference between the actual expenses and the initially defined budget.

-Time variances take into account the discrepancy between the time needed to develop the project, as opposed to that which had been anticipated.
+Time gaps take into account the discrepancy between the time that was needed to develop the project and the time that had been anticipated.

-Unforeseen functionalities, a change in technology, more content...
-These variables will generate discrepancies between the initially planned scope and the scope to be considered from now on.
+Unplanned features, a change in technology, a higher number of contents...
+These variables will generate discrepancies between the scope initially planned and the one to be considered from now on.

 Performance gaps